MediaSavvy/MediaSavvy_Wiki/Wiki/Adblocking.md

  - Click on Downloaded Profile.
  - Click on AhaDNS Blitz.
  - Click on Install.
-  - Enter the passcode if you have.
+  - Enter the passcode.
   - Click Next.
   - Click Install.
   - Click Install when the popup appears.

-**This should block ads on all browsers and apps, but you need to install Adguard for it to be really affective.**
+**This should block ads on all browsers and apps, but you need to install Adguard for it to be really effective**

 - Go to the app store, search Adguard and install it.
  - Follow the instructions from the app.